AnnachiPSP/CurrencyPairAnalysis/README.md

 ## Usage

 This project can be run using android studio / visual studio / IntelliJ with either an emulator or your mobile phone.
 Steps that can be perfored are mentioned below
+OR
+You can deirectly download the [apk file](https://github.com/AnnachiPSP/CurrencyPairAnalysis/blob/master/app-currencyPair.apk) on your mobile phone

 ### 1. Home Screen